-Dividing the task and responsibilities brings the accuracy of timely fulfillment, and chances are less if those tasks are completed timely and with consistency.
+Dividing the task and responsibilities ensures timely fulfillment, and chances are less if those tasks are completed timely and consistently.

 Divide the tasks with clarity and mention each and every detail with your team so that there is no confusion left.

-Make sure of dividing the tasks with the team of their interest so that they can perform them wholeheartedly and with determination rather than just a task that can bring failure.
+Make sure to divide the tasks with the team of their interest to perform them wholeheartedly and with determination rather than just a task that can bring failure.

-Keep a check-in on the tasks and make sure to set time like daily and weekly.
+Keep a check-in on the tasks and set times like daily and weekly.

 Assigning responsibilities will reduce the pressure, and division of work is always promising.